 The tour ends after breakfast this morning.
-The truck will head back to Entebbe at 14:00 to miss the peak hour of Kampala traffic.
+The truck will head back to Entebbe this morning to miss the peak hour of Kampala traffic.
 Clients are welcome to jump on this transfer at no additional cost, however, we cannot adjust this time as the guide has post-tour responsibilities to attend to.

 Alternatively, the Nile River offers some of the wildest one day white water rafting in the world; a day’s adventure not to be missed.
 From the Adrift camp clients are also able to spend a day exploring a local community project.
 Both of these activities are optional and own expense.
 We advise those that would like to catch our 14:00 transfer back to Entebbe to organise HALFDAY TRIPS on this day.
 If you wish to wish to simply relax at the “Source of the Nile” or spend an extra night at the camp, you are more than welcome to book a post night in Jinja.

 The day by day descriptions published are intended as a rough guideline only.
 Adventure travel by nature is unpredictable, weather patterns, game migrations, road conditions and a multitude of other factors may necessitate itinerary changes that ultimately are for the client’s benefit.
 It is essential that clients are flexible and open minded in this regard.